asciii/Splunk-IMAPMailbox/README.md

 I've signed up for mailing lists to my indexed email address and create reports and alerts based on only certain content I'm interested in looking for.

+# What's new on 30/8/2024

+- updated code to be python3 compatible

 # What's new in 2.0.4!